 - First, get your levels and panning right

-As we said in the article Mixing with a plan, it’s very important to get these two out of the way before you start eq’ing.
+As I wrote in the article Mixing with a plan, it’s very important to get these two out of the way before you start eq’ing.
 At this point the relationships between sounds are already estabilshed and when you eq you will adjust the eq output in order to keep the instrument where it was in the mix: this means that if your instrument sounds quieter with the eq on (because you’ve made certain cuts) you can make up for the loss of volume, or if it sounds louder than before (because you’ve boosted certain areas and made it more prominent) you might have to lower it down just a bit.

 - Listen, truly listen